Everything PR News

 1. Do not ignore the problem.
 The crisis-PR principle that compounds across every category.
 Silence in the early hours of a crisis is interpreted as guilt by every audience that matters — employees, customers, partners, press, regulators.
 Companies that communicate first, even with partial information, set the framing the rest of the cycle inherits.

 2. Internal communication is the foundation.
 Employees who learn about the crisis from press reports become the highest-volatility liability inside the cycle.
 Internal cadence — daily updates, named ownership, clear escalation paths — is the load-bearing layer.
-The 2026 addition: internal communications are now indistinguishable from external communications.
+Internal communications are now indistinguishable from external communications.
 Slack screenshots leak.
 Town halls get recorded.
 Treat every internal channel as if it will appear on X within 72 hours, because most do.

 3. Maintain client and partner contact.
 Crisis is the wrong moment to go dark on the relationships that matter.
 Steady, modest-cadence communication that demonstrates the company is operating produces measurably better post-crisis retention than the alternative.